Manipulating Amazon S3 Object Key Names for AWS Import/Export

-The file path on your storage device determines the corresponding object key
+The file path on your AWS Import/Export storage device determines the corresponding object key

-when AWS loads your data to an Amazon S3 bucket.
-For example, if your storage
+when AWS imports your data to an Amazon S3 bucket.
+For example, if your storage device has an

 images top-level folder with a file